 - How does this anti-malware rank in comparison to the others in the industry?

 Knowing the answers to these questions and staying vigilant is all a part of the culture of cybersecurity – an ongoing responsibility of the entire institution.

 Security is not the responsibility of one person, or a team of people, but it is the responsibility of everyone who touches the technology the school has made available.Mark Relf

 Don’t let hackers breach your institution – reduce your cybersecurity risks

 Just because you can’t see a physical issue, doesn’t mean a dangerous security risk isn’t lurking behind the scenes.
 And you can’t fix a problem you’re not aware of.

-Enabling a security risk profile will allow you to get a pulse on the state of your institution’s security and prioritize which areas should be addressed first.
-To learn more about the process and the value it can bring to your school, contact us today!
+Facilitating a security risk assessment will allow you to get a pulse on the state of your institution’s security and prioritize which areas should be addressed first.